MyCryptoHQ/knowledge-base-content/general-knowledge/investing-icos-tokens/getting-through-the-shit-times.md

 ---
-title: Getting Through The Shit Times
+title: Getting through the shit times
 description: Best Of
 priority: 30
 date_published: '2017-11-27'
 date_modified: '2017-11-27'
 ---

-## Sometimes, crypto really, really, really sucks.
+## Sometimes, crypto really, really, really sucks

 Believe it or not, most of us have been there.
 Whether you lose your private key, get phish'd or hacked, [make a bad trade](https://www.reddit.com/r/ethtrader/comments/606fz4/my_final_margin_call/df3utfr/), or send to the wrong address, crypto-land is complicated and it's still far too easy to fuck up.
 Complicated things combined with high-value assets are a deadly combination.
 Sometimes you lose, and lose hard.
 Sometimes it's your fault, and sometimes it's not.